 There are two types of UV light: UVA - causes premature skin aging.
 UVB - causes sunburn.
 Both, through unsafe exposure, can be associated with skin cancer risk.
 SPF - indicates the amount of protection against UVB, not UVA.
 Look for Broad-spectrum which indicates protection against both UVB and UVA.

 Spray bottle - may not offer adequate coating and protection, and may pose a chemical inhalation risk

 Avoid products combined with bug spray as it may have reduced efficacy.

 Ingredients to avoid:

 Oxybenzone, sometimes called benzophenone-3, is banned in Hawaii due to its harm on aquatic life, and yet still found in around 40% of non-mineral based sunscreen.
 In animal studies, it is an endocrine disruptor and there is some evidence it has a similar impact in humans too - In an evaluation of CDC-collected exposure data for American children, researchers found that adolescent boys with higher oxybenzone measurements had significantly lower total testosterone levels.
 It is also a contact allergen, may cause systemic toxicity, and be harmful to aquatic life.
 It persists and bioaccumulates in our body, and has been detected in breast milk, amniotic fluid, and blood, meaning it can cross over to babies.

-Octinoxate - (aka OMC or methoxy-cinnamate) linked to endocrine disruption as well as reproductive toxicity in animal studies.
+Octinoxate - (aka OMC or methoxy-cinnamate) is linked to endocrine disruption as well as reproductive toxicity in animal studies.
 Harms coral reef.

 Parabens, Phthalates - endocrine disruptors, can hide under the guise of ‘fragrance’, so avoid the word Fragrance on that ingredient list.